Fergus Tierney

-Fergus Tierney (born 19 March 2003) is a professional footballer who plays as a forward for Malaysia Super League club Sabah.
+Fergus Tierney (born 19 March 2003) is a professional footballer who plays as a forward for Cypriot First Division club PAC Omonia 29M.
 Born in Scotland, he plays for the Malaysia national team.

 Early years

-Tierney was born in Glasgow in 2003, and was raised in Penang, Malaysia since childhood, which makes him a naturalized player and therefore holds a Malaysian passport.
+Tierney was born in Glasgow in 2003, and was raised in Penang, Malaysia since his childhood.
+He is a naturalized player and holds a Malaysian passport.

 Club career

 Youth

 Tierney started his youth career in Malaysia with Soccer Experience FC, and went on many international football trips where he would play against players from professional football academies.

 In his playing days with Soccer Experience FC, he would play in Europe against academy teams like Atlético Madrid youth teams, Osasuna Cantera, Levante Academy, Tenerife academy, Rangers B Team and Academy and youth teams in Southeast Asia against teams like Barcelona's Asian academies, Penang, JSSL Singapore and other regional clubs.

 Over the years of travelling from Malaysia to play internationally and gain exposure and experience Tierney was invited to train with clubs like, Sunderland, Leicester City, Dundee, Goa, St Johnstone and many more.